 Most recently, Jackson’s chameleon Chamaeleo jacksonii, introduced to Hawai‘i from Kenya, have been found to prey on Hawaiian snails.
 Jackson’s chameleons now occur on all the main Hawaiian Islands and are currently expanding their ranges into high elevation snail habitat.

 Hawaiian terrestrial snails were once present mauka to makai, however, much of the lower-elevation habitat that was once suitable for snails has experienced massive transformations.
 Lower-elevation native ecosystems are extremely rare as much has been lost to agricultural, residential and commercial development.
-In addition to the intentional loss of suitable habitat for development, the introduction of non-native invasive species have also led to large scale ecosystem transformations that have converted lower lying areas into unhealthy and unsuitable ecosystems for our beloved native snails.
+In addition to the intentional transformation of habitat for development, the introduction of non-native invasive species have also led to large scale ecosystem transformations that have converted lower lying areas into unhealthy and unsuitable ecosystems for our beloved native snails.

 Introduced Invasive Weeds

-The introduction of invasive weeds is detrimental to Hawaii’s native ecosystems, many native plants are outcompeted by stronger foreign species that have had to evolve in more competitive environments.
+Introduction of invasive species is detrimental to Hawaii’s native ecosystems, many native plants are outcompeted by stronger foreign species that have had to evolve in more competitive environments.
 Fragile indicator species like the native snails of Hawai‘i are especially susceptible to these ecosystem transformations.
 Native tree snails graze on fungal communities found on native vegetation like ‘ōhi‘a (Metrosideros spp.), without the native plant hosts the snails rely on they are left without the proper food to sustain their lives.
 Additionally, native ground-dwelling snails eat the fallen, dried leaves of native plants like ‘ie‘ie (Freycinata arborea), māmaki (Pipturus spp.) and ōpuhe (Urera spp.), without these trees Hawaii’s native ground snails are also left without the proper food to sustain themselves.
 For more information regarding the consequences of introduced invasive species please visit the Hawai‘i Invasive Species Council page.

 The development of land for anthropogenic purposes has also been detrimental to the history of Hawaiian snails.
 For example, a century ago you could find native snails in the valleys of Pālolo and Mānoa but now these areas are cluttered by residential and commercial development.
 Without healthy forests, the snails are simply left with no home to survive in.

 Hawaii’s native snails thrive in misty, cool environments.
 If conditions are too hot or dry they respond by estivating–tucking their bodies into their shells and sealing to leaves–until conditions are safe for roaming and grazing again.
-Climate projections have predicted Hawai‘i will undergo heavier rainy seasons and longer, hotter, dryer summers.
+Climate projections have forecasted Hawai‘i will undergo heavier rainy seasons and longer, hotter, dryer summers.
 This proves problematic for native snails as they cannot estivate for very long, thus forcing them to starve or risk desiccation.
 The SEP program is working with researchers at the University of Hawai‘i Mānoa to construct predator-proof exclosures in locations deemed suitable by climate modeling projections.